Occupational therapy for children with autism

 What occupational therapy interventions may involve

-Here are a few examples of OT interventions:
+Here are some examples of OT interventions: